Comprehensive Pet Dental Care From Our Veterinary Dentists

-To schedule a free consultation with our veterinary clinic, please reach out to us as soon as possible.
+To schedule a consultation with our veterinary clinic, please reach out to us as soon as possible.
 We provide experienced and professional pet dental services and will help you create your own pet dental care program for home.
 Call today to receive the support of our compassionate and professional Phoenix dental care team.

 Veterinary Dental Services

 To keep your pet from experiencing serious medical issues, it is essential that you pay special attention to its dental hygiene.
 Routine dental cleanings can prevent tartar and plaque from building up and creating health problems later in life.
 They can even help you spend less money on medical bills for your dog or cat and reduce the annual cost of pet ownership.

 A veterinary dentist at the Phoenix Veterinary Center is best qualified to determine when your dog or cat needs a pet dental cleaning.
 Our Phoenix veterinary staff provides the following veterinary dental services.

 - Dental X-rays

 - Polishing to prevent plaque buildup